+Classification.
 Support vector machines (SVM) are established classifiers.
-(Rebentrost et al., 2014) introduce quantum support vector machines and show an exponential speedup in many situations.
+Rebentrost, Mohseni and Lloyd [66] introduce quantum support vector machines and show an exponential speedup in many situations.

-(Schuld et al., 2014) present a quantum version of the k-nearest neighbour algorithm, and an implementation of a classifier on IBM Quantum Experience (Schuld et al., 2017).
-A hybrid classifier has been introduced by (Schuld et al., 2018).
+Schuld, Sinayskiy and Petruccione [74] present a quantum version of the k-nearest neighbor algorithm, and an implementation of a classifier on IBM Quantum Experience [72].
+A hybrid classifier has been introduced by Schuld and Killoran [73].

-The use of kernels in machine learning is well-established (Hofman et al., 2008), and kernels are used in case non-linear separable data must be classified.
-A hybrid classifier that makes use of kernels is given in (Schuld et al., 2019).
-(Ghobadi et al., 2019) describe classically intractable kernels for use even on NISO machines.
+The use of kernels in machine learning is well-established [33] and kernels are used in case non-linear separable data must be classified.
+A hybrid classifier that makes use of kernels is given by Schuld and Killoran [73].
+Ghobadi, Oberoi and Zahedinejhad [25] describe classically intractable kernels for use even on NISQ machines.
 Thus, quantum classifiers are promising.